-The success which attended their efforts for the well-being, spiritual and temporal, of those around them, together with the domestic happiness of their Australian home, combined to render the years spent at Tahlee amongst the brightest of their married In the regular employment of each day, weeks life. and months flew so rapidly, that, when the time of Sir Edward's engagement with the Company approached its close, they could scarcely believe that more than four years had passed since they landed at Sydney.
-One day varied little from another.
-SirEdward rose, each morning, between five and six.
+Sir Edward's engagement with the Company approached its close, they could scarcely believe that more than four years had passed since they landed at One day varied little from another.
+Edward rose, each morning, between five and six.
 "It was quite enlivening in the morning," says Mr. Ebsworth, "when all were well, to hear his footstep, as he came from the nursery, singing and whistling in the highest degree of delight."
-With the punctuality which he always enjoined on his household, at eight o'clock all who could attend met in the parlour for family prayers, --- "no formal ceremony, and few sights more cheering to see."
+With the punctuality which he always enjoined on his household, at eight o'clock all who could attend met in the parlour for family prayers,- "no formal ceremony, and few sights more cheering to see."
 Breakfast followed, and the forenoon was occupied in writing letters, despatches, and general orders, or in giving audience to the officers of the establishment.
-On the latter he enjoined the same punctuality which marked his own movements.
-If a gentleman came after the time which had been agreed upon, he would good humouredly remark, on his entrance, "Here comes the late Mr. ----!" and the gentle reproof was seldom taken amiss.
+On the latter he enjoined the same punctuality which marked If a gentleman came after the his own movements. time which had been agreed upon, he would good humouredly remark, on his entrance, "Here comes the late Mr. -!" and the gentle reproof was seldom taken amiss.
 An early dinner separated the business of the morning from that of the afternoon, for his official duties usually occupied him until teatime, to which meal Mr. Ebsworth, or some of the officers, with whom Sir Edward was anxious to be on intimate terms, were often invited.
-The evening, if fine, would perhaps be spent on the lawn, in front of the verandah, where the spreading branches of a " It large castor-oil tree afforded a pleasant shade. is scarcely possible," are Mr. Ebsworth's words, " to depict a more delightful family scene than the lawn before Tablee, on a fine summer evening.
+The evening, if fine, would perhaps be spent on the lawn, in front of the verandah, where the spreading branches of a large castor-oil tree afforded a pleasant shade. is scarcely possible," are Mr. Ebsworth's words, "to depict a more delightful family scene than the lawn before Tahlee, on a fine summer evening.
 Chairs for the elder portion of the family were placed around a table, on which were grapes, melons, and other fruits, which Sir Edward would dispense, not forgetting the children, who were usually playing about in the smooth grass.
-I never saw such happiness, nor do I ever expect to see it again in this world."
-At other times, Sir Edward would read aloud in the "No one," says Mr. Ebsworth drawing-room. again, "could excel him in reading, and I have heard people remark, on these occasions, that 'he ought to have been a bishop instead of a sailor !'
+I never saw such happiness, nor do I ever expect to see it again in this world." other times.
+Sir Edward would read aloud in the drawing room.
+"No one," says Mr. Ebsworth again, "could excel him in reading, and I have heard people remark, on these occasions, that 'he ought to have been a bishop instead of a sailor!'
 Sometimes Lady Parry would play on the piano, Sir Edward accompanying her on the violin, or with his fine manly voice, which harmonised very sweetly with hers."
 At nine o'clock, all assembled once more for prayers, and shortly afterwards retired to rest.